Temple Square: Lighting

 The grounds, as well as the Gardens at Temple Square, often host concerts and other events.
 During the Christmas holiday season, approximately 100,000 Christmas lights sparkle from trees and shrubs around Temple Square each evening until 10 pm.
 The lighting of Temple Square is a popular event, usually attended by more than 10,000 people.

 Other uses

-The multiple gates to Temple Square are popular places for critics of the Church of Jesus Christ of Latter-day Saints—mainly former members and activist evangelical ministers—to picket and hand out tracts and literature critical of the church.
+The multiple gates to Temple Square are popular places for critics of the LDS Church—mainly former members and activist evangelical ministers—to picket and hand out tracts and literature critical of the church.
 They are also well-known locations for street musicians to perform, especially during the holiday season.

 Street directions

 Temple Square serves as the center point for all street addresses in Salt Lake City.
 The streets in Salt Lake follow a grid pattern which deviate out from the southeast corner of Temple Square.

 Sites

 Salt Lake Temple

-The Salt Lake Temple is the largest and best-known of the Church's operating temples.
+The Salt Lake Temple is the largest and best-known of the church's operating temples.
 It is the sixth temple built by the church since its founding, and the fourth operating temple built following the Mormon exodus from Nauvoo, Illinois.